thienan2050/Birthday2025-Menu/README.md

 This project is a **responsive and interactive restaurant menu website** built using **HTML, CSS, and JavaScript**.
 Users can easily navigate through different categories of food items and view their prices with a clean and intuitive design.

 ## 📌 Live Demo
-Check out the live version: [Restaurant Menu Website](https://your-demo-link.netlify.app)
+Check out the live version: [Food Menu](https://your-demo-link.netlify.app)

 ## ✨ Features
 - 🍽️ **Interactive Menu:** Browse through different food categories.